Tesco Mobile review: just why are their customers so happy in 2018?

 Speeds: Tesco's host network results are slower than others

-While coverage is likely to be no problem on Tesco Mobile, there’s some evidence that the 4G download speeds you’ll get on their network aren’t going to be as quick as some of the rivals.
+While coverage is likely to be no problem on Tesco Mobile, we expect the 4G download speeds you’ll get on their network not to be as quick as some of their rivals.

-You’ll still be able to browse the internet fast and watch videos in standard quality on Tesco Mobile without buffering, you just won’t be able to download massive files as quick as other providers.
+At that kind of speed, you’d still be able to browse the internet fast and watch videos in standard quality on Tesco Mobile without buffering, you just won’t be able to download massive files as quick.

 Useful link: What Tesco Mobile say about their 4G